fan2/mkdocs/docs/blog/posts/mkdocs/7-deployment.md

 === "Cloudflare Zero Trust"

-    Cloudflare Zero Trust provides the power of Cloudflare’s global network to your internal teams and infrastructure.
+    Cloudflare Zero Trust provides the power of Cloudflare's global network to your internal teams and infrastructure.
 It empowers users with secure, fast, and seamless access to any device on the Internet.

 === "Cloudflare Tunnel"